 Taicang Jiangsu, China Travel Guide

-Taicang''s public transport network moves residents and visitors efficiently throughout the city and to its surrounding areas.
-While it does not feature a metro or tram system within Taicang itself, its bus network is extensive and well-utilized.
+Taicang''s public transportation system moves residents and visitors efficiently throughout the city and to its surrounding areas.
+While it is not feature a metro or tram system within Taicang itself, its bus the network is thorough and well-utilized.

 Bus routes cover a wide range of destinations, including main city areas and old towns.